concord-consortium/smartgraphs-authoring/README.md

     bundle exec sc-build smartgraphs -r --languages=en
     cp -r tmp/build/static ../smartgraphs-authoring/public
 4. You might want check the existing files in the public folder and decide if they should be replaced or kept.
 Currently after doing this you can run SmartGraphs going going to:
 /static/smartgraphs/en/82b404e9816653aae3437852c272301c88eb986a/index.html
+5. install [node][] for your platform.
+Try [homebrew][] on osx, then 'brew install node'
+6. install smartgraphs-generator using 'npm install' from this directory.

 ## configuring & installing on a VM ##